ObsCure9277/Baristopia/README.md

 ## 🔑 Key Features

-### ✅ Homepage
-- Introduction to Baristopia and easy navigation to all sections.
 ### ✅ Menu
 - Browse a variety of drinks and add items to a shopping cart.
-### ✅ Promotions
-- View current offers and copy promo codes.
-### ✅Cafe Locations
-- Find Baristopia outlets across Malaysia.
-### ✅FAQ
-- Frequently asked questions for customer support.
-### ✅User Registration & Login
-- Simple forms for account creation and login (demo only).
-### ✅Contact Us
-- Feedback and suggestion form.
 ### ✅Responsive Design
 - Optimized for desktop and mobile browsers.
 ### ✅Static Assets